Pricing of debt and equity in a financial network with comonotonic endowments: Comonotonic pricing bounds

-\begin{remark} Consider a single factor model for endowments that allows for errors or idiosyncratic terms in which every firm is long the factor: $X = f(q,\epsilon)$ where $f$ and $q$ are as in Assumption~\ref{ass:comonotonic} and $\epsilon \in (L^0)^n$ is independent from $q$ ($f$ need not be monotonic in $\epsilon$).
-The conditional upper bound considered in Lemma~\ref{lemma:bound} implies $\E[V_i(X)] \leq \E[V_i(\E[X | q])]$ and $\E[p_i(X)] \leq \E[p_i(\E[X | q])]$ for all banks $i$ (with $U = F_q^{-1}(q)$).
-We wish to note that this upper bound is again with respect to comonotonic endowments and, thus, can be computed via the formulations in Theorem~\ref{thm:comonotonic}. \end{remark}
+\begin{remark} For simplicity of exposition, consider the full recovery setting $\alpha_x = \alpha_L = 1$ of~\cite{EN01}.
+Consider a single factor model for endowments that allows for errors or idiosyncratic terms in which every firm is long the factor: $X = f(q,\epsilon)$ where $f$ and $q$ are as in Assumption~\ref{ass:comonotonic} and $\epsilon \in (L^0)^n$ is independent from $q$ ($f$ need not be monotonic in $\epsilon$).
+The conditional upper bound considered in Lemma~\ref{lemma:bound} implies $\E[V_i(X)] \leq \E[V_i(\E[X | q])]$ and $\E[p_i(X)] \leq \E[p_i(\E[X | q])]$ for all banks $i$ ({i.e., with $\gcal = \sigma(q)$}).
+We wish to note that this upper bound is again with respect to comonotonic endowments and, thus, can be computed via the formulations in Theorem~\ref{thm:comonotonic}. {Such a setting is of particular interest when $q$ is a ``systematic factor'' and $\epsilon$ defines idiosyncratic risks; we refer the interested reader to Online Appendix~\ref{sec:capm} for a detailed example of this setting.} \end{remark}

 \begin{remark} The lower bound discussed in this section assumes particular importance from a stress-testing perspective and for assessing systemic risk in a financial network.
 This can be used to construct measures of stability and resilience as discussed in \cite{AOT13}.
 However, the results of stability and resilience discussed in \cite{AOT13} are only proven for ring and completely connected network.
-In contrast our comonotonic setting allows for these results to be extended (analytically) to any general network topology. \end{remark}
+In contrast our comonotonic setting allows for these results to be extended (analytically) to any general network topology. {These bounds can, furthermore, be applied to both scalar systemic risk measures~(\cite{chen2013axiomatic,kromer2013systemic}) and set-valued ones~(\cite{feinstein2014measures,AR16}) via the robust representation; this is detailed in Online Appendix~\ref{sec:sysrisk}.} \end{remark}